CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Adding-and-Updating-Packages.md

 ```

 {{%notice tip%}}
-In some cases, installing a new package might also upgrade additional existing packages due to dependencies.
+In some cases, installing a new package also upgrades additional existing packages due to dependencies.
 To view these additional packages before you install, run the `apt-get install --dry-run` command.
 {{%/notice%}}

 ## Add Packages From Another Repository

 As shipped, Cumulus Linux searches the Cumulus Linux repository for available packages.
 You can add additional repositories to search by adding them to the list of sources that `apt-get` consults.
 See `man sources.list` for more information.

-NVIDIA has added features or made bug fixes to certain packages; you must not replace these packages with versions from other repositories.
-Cumulus Linux is configured to ensure that the packages from the Cumulus Linux repository are always preferred over packages from other repositories.
+NVIDIA adds features or makes bug fixes to certain packages; do not replace these packages with versions from other repositories.

 If you want to install packages that are not in the Cumulus Linux repository, the procedure is the same as above, but with one additional step.

 {{%notice note%}}
-Packages that are not part of the Cumulus Linux Repository are not typically tested and might not be supported by Cumulus Linux Technical Support.
+NVIDIA does not test and Cumulus Linux Technical Support does not support packages that are not part of the Cumulus Linux repository.
 {{%/notice%}}

 Installing packages outside of the Cumulus Linux repository requires the use of `sudo -E apt-get`; however, depending on the package, you can use `easy-install` and other commands.